 Knowledge and clinical skills acquired

-As a consultant surgeon and an associated Professor of Surgery at LMU Munich with a broad experience of over 15 years in open and laparoscopic surgery but only limited access to a robotic platform, I decided to apply for the ESCP Robotic Fellowship.
+As a consultant surgeon and an associate Professor of Surgery at LMU Munich with a broad experience of over 15 years in open and laparoscopic surgery but only limited access to a robotic platform, I decided to apply for the ESCP Robotic Fellowship.
 Having submitted all documents and a successful application and interview process, I was placed with my preferred host centre at Ospedale San Paolo, Università di Milano, Milan, Italy, under the supervision of Professor Paolo Bianchi.

 Due to various reasons, I have a strong connection and interest in the Italian people and culture, which is why this fellowship seemed like a great opportunity for clinical, scientific, and personal growth.
 Once everything was arranged, I moved with my family to Milan to start my journey in robotic surgery.